 There are over 100 known cannabinoids, including THC and cannabidiol (CBD).
 In other words, endocannabinoid refers to cannabis-like substances or compounds produced naturally inside your body.

+This means that although often associated with cannabis, the ECS is available in your system even if you don't consume cannabis.
 We are still very far from fully understanding the ECS, but scientists suggest it might play a role in regulating vital body processes, including:

 All these functions are linked to homeostasis, which will be our next topic of discussion.